Fine structure of 4-critical triangle-free graphs I. Planar graphs with two triangles and 3-colorability of chains: Introduction

 \begin{theorem} Let $G$ be a graph embedded in the disk with at most two triangles and with the ring of length $4$.
 If $G$ is critical, then $G$ is either a tent, or obtained from a patched Havel-Thomas-Walls graph by framing on its interface pair. \end{theorem}

-It is important to note that the precolorings of the rings which extend to graphs appearing in the conclusions of Theorems~\ref{thm-many} and \ref{thm-crtri} can be precisely described, as we show in Section~\ref{sec-htw}.
-Therefore, in the structure theorem we aim for, it is satisfactory to have pieces that are patched reduced Thomas-Walls graphs.
-Furthermore, in Theorem~\ref{thm-many}, all faces $f$ of $H$ distinct from the rings are bounded by contractible $(\le\!5)$-cycles, and the subgraph $G[f]$ of $G$ drawn in the closure of $f$ contains no triangles.
-By Theorem~\ref{thm-53}, every precoloring of the cycle bounding $f$ extends to a $3$-coloring of $G[f]$.
-Consequently, a precoloring of the rings of $G$ extends to a $3$-coloring of $G$ if and only if it extends to a $3$-coloring of $H$.
+It is important to note that the precolorings of the rings which extend to graphs appearing in the conclusions of Theorems~\ref{thm-many} and \ref{thm-crtri} can be precisely described, as we show in Section~\ref{sec-htw} (Lemma~\ref{lemma-col-tw} for framed patched Thomas-Walls graphs, Lemma~\ref{lemma-col-33} for near $3,3$-quadrangulations, Corollary~\ref{cor-col-pt} for tents, and Lemma~\ref{lemma-col-htw} for framed patched Havel-Thomas-Walls graphs).
+In particular, in the structure theorem we aim for, it is satisfactory to have pieces that are patched reduced Thomas-Walls graphs.

+Furthermore, in Theorem~\ref{thm-many}, all non-ring faces $f$ of the graphs $H$ are bounded by contractible $(\le\!5)$-cycles, and the subgraph $G[f]$ of $G$ drawn in the closure of $f$ contains no triangles.
+Consequently, every precoloring of the cycle bounding $f$ extends to a $3$-coloring of $G[f]$ (see e.g. Lemma~\ref{lemma-split} below).
+We conclude that a precoloring of the rings of $G$ extends to a $3$-coloring of $G$ if and only if it extends to a $3$-coloring of $H$.

+The rest of the paper is structured as follows.
 In Section~\ref{sec-htw}, we describe possible colorings of the graphs appearing in Theorems~\ref{thm-many} and \ref{thm-crtri}.
 Section~\ref{sec-bc} is devoted to examining a chain $G$ of graphs, many of which are not quadrangulations, showing that either all precolorings of the rings of $G$ extend, or that the rings of $G$ have length $4$ and all their precolorings which extend to a $3$-coloring of the reduced Thomas-Walls graph $T'_4$ also extend to $G$.
 This allows us to prove Theorem~\ref{thm-crtri} in Section~\ref{sec-crtri}.
 In Section~\ref{sec-qua}, we continue by examining chains that contain a long subchain consisting only of quadrangulations and show that either every precoloring of the rings extends or the chain is a near $3,3$-quadrangulation.
 We combine these results and prove Theorem~\ref{thm-many} in Section~\ref{sec-many}.